Last updated on September 3rd, 2023

-Fried squash puppies are an excellent way to use a bounty of yellow summer squash.
-Grated crooked neck squash is grated, then combined with cornmeal, green onions, egg and milk, then fried to a golden brown.
+Fried yellow squash puppies are an excellent way to use a bounty of yellow summer squash.
+Yellow squash is grated, then combined with cornmeal, green onions, egg and milk, then fried to a golden brown.

 This post may contain affiliate links.
 Click here to learn more about how affiliate links are used on this site.

 If you grow a summer garden, yellow squash is one of those vegetables that you always seem to end up with an overabundance of.
 If you’re like me, I hate to see all that bounty go to waste.
 What do you do?

 My mother-in-law likes to slice her squash, blanche it, then freeze it in quart-sized freezer bags.
 She’ll use it later for recipes like Yellow Squash Casserole.
 I like to use it in Garden Vegetable Sausage Tortellini Soup, a quick and tasty weeknight meat.
 However, everything is better fried, right?
 If you agree, add fried yello squash puppies to your recipe repertoire.

 Using a box grater, shred one medium yellow crooked neck squash into large shreds.
 If you have a mandolin, you could also use that if you prefer.
 Squash inherently contain a lot of water, which could affect the texture of our batter.
 Once you’ve finished shredding the squash, lay it out on a layer of paper towels to absorb the excess moisture.
 Use a second paper towel to blot the top of the shredded squash.

 Leave the squash to dry on the paper towels while you mix together the batter ingredients.
 Combine two cups cornmeal, two sliced green onions, one large egg and ¾ cup of milk in a medium mixing bowl.
 Stir in the shredded squash and let the batter set in the refrigerator for at least 2 hours.